-The occurrence of SBFS fungi in provinces exporting apple fruit, mitigated by the relative humidities being below those required for disease development in the export areas and the standard practice of fruit bagging in the export orchards, support a risk rating for importation of 'moderate'.
+The occurrence of SBFS fungi in provinces exporting apple fruit, mitigated by the relative humidities being below those required for disease development in the export areas, support a risk rating for importation of 'moderate'.

 The likelihood that SBFS fungi will be distributed in Australia in a viable state as a result of processing, sale or disposal of the commodity and subsequently transfer to a susceptible part of a host: HIGH.